- Advising at Penn State

 Each semester the Division of Undergraduate Studies invites the Penn State community to lunchtime presentations featuring academic advising topics.
 These lunch-and-learn sessions take place on the University Park campus and provide opportunities for professional development, networking and advising discussions.
 For details about this semester's seminars, see Academic Advising Noon Seminars.
 Contact Laura Brown at 814-865-7576 or email@example.com with any questions.

-Each year, the Division hosts a conference on academic advising at Penn State's University Park campus.
-For every year, an overarching theme is chosen around which the conference operates.
+Each year the division hosts a conference on academic advising at Penn State's University Park campus.
+An overarching theme describes the focus of each conference.
 Below is information on upcoming and recent fall conferences.

 - 2014: "Advising Smarter: Theoretical Foundations & Practical Applications for Student Success"